 Why Does GSA-Approved Office Furniture Matter?

-The GSA only approves office furniture that meets stringent requirements for:
+Like the FDA assessing medical devices of all types, the GSA only approves office furniture that meets stringent requirements.
+The for:

 - American-made products